 Karsten Kruse Group

-Our aim is to understand collective phenomena in living cells and other biological systems.
-To this end we use methods and concepts from theoretical physics to study specific systems preferentially in collaboration with experimental colleagues.
-From the point of view of physics, the challenge lies in treating systems out of thermodynamic equilibrium that have a biological function and an evolutionary history.
-To do justice to all of these aspects requires the development of new tools and approaches.
+Our aim is to understand collective phenomena in living cells and tissues.
+To this end we use methods and concepts from theoretical physics and nonlinear dynamics to study specific systems preferentially in collaboration with experimental colleagues.
+From the point of view of physics, a major challenge lies in treating systems out of thermodynamic equilibrium that play a role in the context of vital biological processes and have an evolutionary history.
+The description and analysis of these different aspects requires the development of new tools and approaches.